Last Updated November 5, 2020

 Thank you for purchasing enrollment in an Outlier.org course.
-We hope you are happy with your purchase, however, if you are not completely satisfied, you can exit the course before the drop deadline and elect to either apply your payment towards another term or receive a full refund (12 days from the start of our standard terms and 3 days from the start of our accelerated intensive terms).
+We hope you are happy with your purchase—our Student Success team is dedicated to ensuring that you are!
+If you are not completely satisfied, please reach out to us at firstname.lastname@example.org and see if we can address your concern.
+If you’re still not satisfied, you can exit the course before the drop deadline and elect to either apply your payment towards another term or receive a full refund (12 days from the start of our standard terms and 3 days from the start of our intensive terms).

-Students may view the drop and withdrawal deadlines for their course(s) in the appropriate course syllabus.
+Students can find the drop and withdrawal deadlines for their course(s) in the appropriate course syllabus.

 See below for more information on our drop, withdrawal, and refund policies.

 If a student decides to exit a course BEFORE that course’s drop deadline, it is defined as dropping a course; there is no impact on a student’s academic record, and students are eligible to receive a full refund, or can choose to use the purchase amount towards enrollment in a future Outlier course.

 For our standard-length terms, the Drop Period ends at 11:59 pm PST on the 12th day after the course’s start date.
 For our intensive-length terms, the Drop Period ends at 11:59 pm PST on the 3rd day after the course’s start date.
 To drop a course, students must submit a Drop Form before that course’s drop deadline.

 After 11:59pm PST on the last day of your course’s Drop Period, refunds may be given at Outlier.org’s discretion.